planqtn/planqtn/docs/features.md

         the contraction significantly, making the tensors very sparse
     -   MacWilliams dual (normalizer WEP) for scalar WEP
     -   using [Cotengra](https://cotengra.readthedocs.io/) calculate a
-        hyperoptimized contraction schedule for any tensornetwork based on our own stabilizer code specific cost function (publication pending)
+        hyper-optimized contraction schedule for any tensor network based on our own stabilizer code specific cost function (publication pending)
 -   operator pushing and matching (studio)

     -   highlighting tensor network stabilizer legs (dangling legs)
     -   highlight local stabilizers on individual tensors

--   export tensor network as Python code and contine working on it on your own computer (studio)
+-   export tensor network as Python code and continue working on it on your own computer (studio)
 -   export parity check matrices as numpy array (studio)
 -   export parity check matrix for `QDistRnd` for distance calculations (studio)